 - Fear in dangerous situations

-In psychology, emotion refers to a strong feeling state that is accompanied by:
+In psychology, emotion in psychology refers to a strong feeling state that is accompanied by:

 - Physical changes in the body